 In addition to access to water and sanitation, the links between safely managed sanitation, safely managed drinking water services, and handwashing with soap are being increasingly recognised.
 Moving from basic access to ensuring safe and sustainable access to WASH facilities and services is the next big tasks for the country, as part of addressing the SDG goals and targets.

 About WASH Alliance Nepal

-The WASH SDG Programme is the largest programme WASH Alliance International is currently involved in.
-Funded by the Dutch Government, in Nepal, the WASH SDG program consists of three sub-programmes, implemented by SNV, PLAN and the WASH Alliance.
+The WASH SDG Programme is the largest programme being implemented by WASH Alliance Nepal.
+Funded by the Dutch Government, in Nepal, the WASH SDG programme is being implemented by three consortium partners SNV, Plan International and the WASH Alliance.